 Your team should be comprised of individuals from various backgrounds, each with their own talents and viewpoints.
 You should also believe that diversity makes us stronger as a company, so you actively seek out talented people who can bring something new to the table.

 A Request for Proposal (RFP) is a formal process company uses to solicit bids from suppliers and contractors.
-A digital marketing RFP is an opportunity for your company to reach out to potential partners and vendors while also understanding your clients’ needs.
+An RFP is an opportunity for your company to reach out to potential partners and vendors while also understanding your clients’ needs.

 The first step in responding to an RFP is to read the document thoroughly, which will give you an idea of what information the buyer is looking for in their response.
 The next step is to create a response that meets all of their criteria and addresses their concerns.